VinayagamD/LearnJava8/README.md

     - LocalDateTime
         - **All functionality same as LocalDate and LocalTime**

-    - Period -> Only comaptible with LocalDate
+    - Period -> Only compatible with LocalDate & LocalDateTime
+    - Duration -> Only compatible with LocalTime & LocalDateTime